alexvirdee/paper-droid/README.md

 ### Gameplay
 <img src="assets/images/gameplay.gif" alt="gameplay" style="max-width:100%;">

 Paper Droid is played using the arrow keys to move the paper airplane across the screen.
-Spacebar controlls the bullets that are fired from the plane.
+Spacebar allows the player to fire bullets from the plane.

 The game relies heavily on collision.
 If a bullet collides with one of the targets the target will disappear and 10 points will be added to the score.
 If there is a collision between the plane and a target the player will lose a life and will spawn in the middle of the screen.

-If the player loses all lives there is a gameover screen where a player is able to press enter to be taken back to the start screen and play the game again.
+If the player loses all lives the game is over and the player is able to press enter to be taken back to the start screen to play the game again.